ST2Labs/python-mrlooquer/README.md

-# looquer: python library for accessing Mrlooquer IPv6 search engine
+# python-looquer: python library for Mrlooquer

 MrLooquers is an IPv6 Intelligence search engine.
+And this is a python library for accessing IPV6 Search Engine.

 ##